jmcook1186/gp-passport-docs/src/devs/quick-start.md

 In this step, we'll be doing the following:

-- Create a function to call the Gitcoin scorer API to get the user's score, passing in the Community ID and the user's address as request parameters.
+- Create a function to call the Gitcoin scorer API to get the user's score, passing in the Scorer ID and the user's address as request parameters.
 - If the user has a score, we set it in the local state.
 - If the user does not yet have a score, we set a message to be displayed to them asking them to create stamps and submit their passport.